 If you’re a more hands-on investor, you may not like what Blooom has to offer since there isn’t as much diversification in asset classes and the ability to customize holdings.

-There are any socially responsible investing options either, so if that’s important to you, you’ll need to look elsewhere.
-Since Blooom doesnt’ offer support for other accounts, you need to sign up for another robo advisor for investment advice around those.
+There aren't any socially responsible investing options either, so if that’s important to you, you’ll need to look elsewhere.
+Since Blooom doesn't offer support for other accounts, you need to sign up for another robo advisor for investment advice around those.